swesterveld/udacity-nd004-p5-linux-server-configuration/README.md

 to disable root login, disable password authentication, and listen on port 2200.
 UFW will be configured to only accept incoming traffic on port 2200.

-The output of the script gives the following output:
+The playbook is called [prepare.yml](https://github.com/swesterveld/udacity-nd004-p5-linux-server-configuration/blob/master/ansible/prepare.yml), and it's runned with the inventory file [inventory_prepare.ini](https://github.com/swesterveld/udacity-nd004-p5-linux-server-configuration/blob/master/ansible/inventory_prepare.ini) to make it run on the VM.
+When the playbook is run for the first time, it'll give you the following output:

 ```
 $ ansible-playbook --inventory-file=inventory_prepare.ini prepare.yml